Guárico: 19th century

 In 1898, Guárico acquired its autonomy again and in 1899 it was ratified by presidential decree.
 From this date on, it remained an independent state even though it suffered changes in its territory.
 Its boundaries with the state of Aragua were established by a protocol signed in 1933.

 General Juan Vicente Gómez defeated near San Juan de los Morros the troops of General Luciano Mendoza, who was fighting on the side of the so-called Liberating Revolution against Cipriano Castro.

-20th Century
+20th century

 Foreign companies began to exploit oil in the Guárico area in 1946.
 The fields of El Carrizal and El Sombrero began to attract many workers.

-In 1957 the construction of the Guárico reservoir began.
-With 230 km^{2}, it is one of the largest irrigation reservoirs in Venezuela and has been contributing to the development of the country.
+In 1957, the construction of the Guárico River reservoir, the Embalse Ing.
+Generoso Campilongo, began.
+With 230 km², it is one of the largest irrigation reservoirs in Venezuela and has been contributing to the development of the country.

+21st century

+In 2018, the state experienced a series of lootings that affected several businesses in Calabozo and other cities, in the context of the economic and social crisis that has affected Venezuela since 2013.

+In 2021, Donald Donaire was elected governor of the state.
+In 2025, Janny Álvarez Mirabal was elected mayor of the Francisco de Miranda Municipality, which includes Calabozo.

 Geography

+Location

-Guárico is known as "the gateway" to the Central Plains, with a geography of contrasts between mountainous areas near the border of the state of Cojedes, galleys (because of their hat shape) or hills that accompany the course of the river Guárico and an equally wide area of flat land.
+Guárico is known as "the gateway" to the Central Plains, with a geography of contrasts between mountainous areas near the border of the state of Cojedes, "galeras" (because of their hat shape), or "morros" that accompany the course of the Guárico River and an equally wide area of flat land.